Natalie of Serbia: Princess and queen

-Her strong character was evident even in public affairs.
-At the Easter reception of 1886, Queen Natalie famously slapped Madame Nasos, the wife of the Greek Embassy Secretary, offended by her open affair with King Milan.
+At the Easter reception of 1886, Queen Natalie publicly slapped the wife of the Greek ambassador.
+The Greek woman was rumored to have an affair with King Milan.

 Royal conflict and divorce

 The relationship of the royal couple reached a critical level in 1887, following not only many affairs of the King with other women, but even political differences between King and Queen.
 The King pursued a pro-Austrian foreign policy which the Russian-born and slavophile Queen would not tolerate.

-These conflict developed into a public scandal when the Queen - accompanied by her child, the eleven-year-old Crown Prince Alexander - left Serbia and settled in the Russian Crimea in May 1887.
+These conflict developed into a public scandal when the Queen - accompanied by her child, the eleven-year-old Crown Prince Alexander -left Serbia and settled in the Russian Crimea in May 1887.
 Slavophile public in Russia honoured the Serbian Queen demonstratively.
 Rumours spread about a royal divorce in the near future, and there was public talk about the King's abdication in favour of his son.
 These rumours proved to be premature - the divorce occurred one year later, the abdication followed in 1889.
 In July 1887, the Queen and her son returned to Belgrade, in August the Queen left her country again for Austria-Hungary.
 In October, the King and Queen met in Budapest for a formal reconciliation, and with the King's approval the Queen and the Crown Prince left for another foreign travel to Italy until November.

-In 1888, Queen Natalie and her son left for another long foreign stay in Wiesbaden - obviously without intention to return to Belgrade.
-The public private scandal turned into politics when the King used the German police in July 1888 to bring the young Crown Prince back to his kingdom.
+In 1888, Queen Natalie and her son left for another long foreign stay in Wiesbaden, without intention to return to Belgrade.
+The scandal turned into politics when the King used the German police in July 1888 to bring the young Crown Prince back to his kingdom.

 Soon afterwards King Milan opened the ecclesiastical procedures of divorce.
 Even the development of these procedures put a shadow on the royal reputation.
 The Holy Synod of the Serbian Orthodox Church met in Belgrade and declared itself incompetent in the royal divorce.
 When the consistorium of Belgrade took over the case the Queen rejected the King's wish for divorce and advocated the several attempts to reconcile the couple according to ecclesiastical law.
 When the King managed to get his divorce by a single decision of the Metropolite of the Serbian church, the Queen rejected that decision in public and demanded a return to Belgrade.

 An immediate political consequence of these dynastic conflicts was the new right of succession to the throne proclaimed during the parliamentary sessions regarding the new constitution of Serbia.
 The new constitution declared Crown Prince Alexander and his future children (that were never born) to be single legal heirs of the Serbian crown.
 Possible children of a second marriage of King Milan should be excluded from succession even in the case that King Alexander's line should become extinct.
 A clear votum of mistrust for the former king in the handling of his family affairs that foreshadowed his following abdication in March 1889.